 In a large Bateria, tamborins are hit with plastic bundle-type rods, producing multiple impacts and giving the illusion of several simultaneous flicks.
 This distinctive, powerful sound is characteristic of Carnival samba songs, as large tamborim sections of the band play in counterpoint to the lead singing.

 In smaller bands, tamborim is played by a single percussionist with a more ordinary wooden stick, producing a rounder, softer sound, somewhat similar to that of woodblocks.

-This plastic model from Stagg is the typical beginner’s tamborim.
+This wooden Izzo’s model t is the typical beginner’s tamborim.
 Ideal for schools, school academies, leisure organizations for children, beginning learners with a tight budget.

 Diameter : 6"